alexander-mathieu/brownfield-of-dreams/README.md

 ## Running Tests

-The full test suite can be run with `bundle exec rspec`.
+The full test suite can be run with `$ bundle exec rspec`.

 Example of expected output:
 ```